 By telephone, by calling (916) 437-3500.
 You should be able to reach a live person during business hours.
 However, if you get a voice mail recording, please leave a message with your name, phone number and purpose of call and we will get back to you as soon as possible.

-We strongly recommend that you review your existing estate planning documents for the following provisions:
+As the Covid-19 restrictions cause more of us to shelter in place, we strongly recommend that you make use of this time to review your existing estate planning documents for the following provisions:

 Young adult children: Even if they do not have enough assets to worry about a will or trust, young adults should have properly prepared powers of attorney for health care, powers of attorney for financial matters and a HIPAA (medical information) release form.
 Without these documents, in the event of a serious illness (such as may be caused by COVID-19) or accident, if they are unable to make medical or financial decisions on their own, a costly, burdensome and time-consuming legal procedure known as conservatorship may be required.
 These situations can extend far beyond the current coronavirus pandemic.

 Older and Vulnerable Family Members and Friends: As with younger folks, those who are elderly or suffer from serious medical problems also should have in place a properly prepared powers of attorney for health care, powers of attorney for financial matters and a HIPAA release form.
 In addition, they should also have a Will if their estate is modest (under $150,000) or a trust-based plan for those with more than $150,000 in assets and/or if they own any real estate.
 If such persons are within your circle of close friends or relatives (including your parents and/or adult children), it would be in their best interests for you to encourage them to take the time to get their affairs in order before it’s too late.